-While we’re mostly enjoying the quieter and slower days, I do admit that some days feel very long!
-It helps to have activities planned so here are two simple ones you can link to your park/bushwalk outings.
+Sometimes you need to stay at home – maybe someone’s sick, it’s raining or stinking hot, the car is in for a service, you’re trying to save by not going out quite as much or we’re in lockdown!
+It’s good to have activities planned for these days so here are two simple ones you can link to your park visits or bushwalking outings.
 When you’re out at the park or on a bushwalk, collect rocks, cool-looking sticks and other nature finds such as feathers, leaves, or flowers for your craft activities.

 Decorate your rocks

 Wash your rocks and remove all sand and dirt, then let them dry completely.
 Once dry, decorate them with acrylic paint (markers) or crayons.
 When you’ve finished your decorations, cover them with mod-podge or another sealant so the weather doesn’t impact them.